armkeh/principles-of-programming-languages/README.md

   - November 5th

+      - Testing code has been added to homework 7.
       - Some minor updates the the current homework and assignment have been posted; see the updates section for each.
           - More updates (more significant updates, such as testing) are